jkeefe/newmark-design-development/2020/README.md

 We'll talk about how to communicate with developers, assess the project as it progresses, adjust to blockers, and reach a successful state.

 <a href="https://keefe.cc/newmark-design-development/THE_NOTES.html#class14">Notes for this class</a>.

-## "Class 15" • Consulting for your own project

-Whether it's for your Engagement Journalism final project or something you're thinking about building separately, we'll set aside time to discuss it.
-Be sure to sign up when the opportunity arises midway through the semester.
-This counts toward your class participation, too.